 Named after their country of origin Burma (now known as Myanmar).
-The exact origins of the Burmese is shrouded in mystery.
+The exact origins of the Burmese are shrouded in mystery.
 There is mention of a copper coloured cat in the ancient Thai Cat Book which was written during the Ayudhya Period, stretching from 1350 – 1767.

 In 1930 Dr Joseph Thompson imported a small brown coloured female cat by the name of Wong Mau to San Francisco.
-Wong Mau went on to be the founding cat for the Burmese breed as we know it.
+Wong Mau went on to be the founding cat of the Burmese breed as we know it.

 A breeding programme was established in an attempt to produce offspring which bred true.
 Dr Thompson enlisted the help of Virginia Cobb (Newton cattery), Billie Gerst (Gerstdale cattery), and Dr Clyde E. Keeler.
 Wong Mau was bred to a Seal Point Siamese called Tai Mau in 1932 and the resulting litter consisted of two colours, some just like Siamese kittens and brown kittens with darker points (like Wong Mau).
 Wong Mau was mated to a son from this litter (Yen Yen Mau) and this litter contained three colours, again, some like Siamese kittens, brown kittens (again like Wong Mau), and dark brown kittens.
 The dark brown offspring did indeed breed true and became the foundation cats of the Burmese breed.
 Wong Mau continued to produce kittens with three colour variations and it is now accepted that Wong Mau was, in fact, a Siamese x Burmese hybrid.

-The Cat Fanciers Association accepted the Burmese for registration in 1936 although the breed was suspended registration in 1947 due to breeders mating Burmese with Siamese.
+The Cat Fanciers Association accepted the Burmese for registration in 1936 although the breed was suspended in 1947 due to breeders mating Burmese with Siamese.
 The CFA stated that the breed must be three generations of pure Burmese which was achieved by 1956 and the breed was once again accepted for registration in 1957.

-Burmese are commonly described as a brick wrapped in silk which is very accurate.
-They a medium sized cat, with a well-muscled, strong, athletic body, you may be quite surprised by their weight when you pick them up.
+Burmese are often described as a brick wrapped in silk which is very accurate.
+They a medium-sized cat, with a well-muscled, strong, athletic body, you may be quite surprised by their weight when you pick them up.

 They are compact but solid, without being chunky.
 Males can weigh between 5-6 kg (11-13 oz) and females 4-5 kg (8.8-11 oz).
 The head is wedge-shaped, with a strong lower jaw and chin, a distinct nose break and medium sized ears which are set well apart.

 The eyes are a beautiful golden colour, large and widely spaced.
-Their body is medium in length and well muscled.
-The chest is strong and round.
+Their body is medium in length and well muscled and the chest is strong and round.
 Legs are slender and the feet are oval in shape and small.
-The tail is medium in length.

 The coat is short, silky and close lying with almost no undercoat.
 Burmese are a well-balanced cat with no extreme features.

 Burmese are playful cats, especially when they are younger but they are not constantly on the go like some other active breeds.
 Once they have worn themselves out, they love nothing more than sleeping on their human companion’s lap.
 With a dog-like personality, they will follow you around the house all day long, hoping to get a pat or stroke and get along with everyone, including children and other pets.
 Male Burmese cats are very affectionate, females are too, but a little more independent.

 Always choose a registered breeder when purchasing purebred cats.
 Check to see which cat council they are with Where possible, visit the breeder’s premises to meet the cat as well as his parents (if possible).
 The premises should be clean and the cats all healthy.
 Be wary of cats with eye or nasal discharge.
 Cats should be friendly.

-I personally prefer to buy from breeders who raise their kittens under-foot, which means they are raised in the home with the family.
+I like to buy kittens who have been raised under-foot, which means they are raised in the home with the family.
 If you are looking for an older Burmese, breeders sometimes rehome former breeding cats.
 You may also check to see if there is a Burmese rescue group in your area.

 Kittens should not leave the breeder until they are at least 12 weeks of age and have had their first two vaccinations as well as regular worming and flea treatment.
 Many breeders also prefer to desex (spay/neuter) kittens before they go to their new home.